entuland/wesh/README.md

 Upon saving a few temporary files will be created in the `/mod_storage/wesh_temp_obj_files` subfolder in your world's folder:
 - the `.obj` file will contain a model with your build scaled down to fit exactly one block
 - the `.obj.dat` file will contain the original name you have chosen for your mesh, along with some other data (read the section about using custom textures below)
-- if you have selected the `Generate backup matrix`, you'll also find a `.obj.matrix.dat` file which will contain a serialized version of your build, that may eventually get used to rebuild / reimport it in the game allowing you to alter it (as mentioned above, right now you can't import them and it only records your build's colors, so make sure you don't dismantle your build if you want to alter and capture it again)
+- if you have selected the `Generate backup matrix`, you'll also find a `.obj.matrix.dat` file which will contain a serialized version of your build which you can import later on (it only records your build's colors and importing them will result in only wool blocks getting placed at the moment)

 The above files are saved there only temporarily because mods don't have writing permission in their own folder while the world is running.
 In order to use your new meshes in the game you need to restart the world.